 One woman I talked to was battling her own illness when she found out about the surfing program.
-She attempted to kill herself a couple of years before and was struggling in hospital.
+She was struggling in hospital.

 “I was feeling helpless and without hope,” she tells me.
 “I didn’t believe anyone around me who told me I would get through this.
 I didn’t believe them when they said there would be better days ahead.”

 Information about the program came up in her Facebook feed at a time she needed it most.

 “I remember loving surfing as a child, but it was something I stopped as I got older,” she confesses.

 She started coming along to the surfing group and within a year, not only had her health improved, she was volunteering for the program.
 It was hard work.
 There were difficult days but it was the fact that it was more than a surfing group that gave her the motivation to keep turning up every week.